 In 2014-2015, this database design was extensively reviewed and test-implemented by members of the U.S. Geological Survey and the State Geological Surveys.
 During this process, certain modifications and clarifications were identified.
-A new version of NCGMP09 is now being prepared; we anticipate its release in mid-2016.
+A new version of NCGMP09 is now being prepared; we anticipate its release in late 2016.
 Questions or comments may be directed here.

 NCGMP09 is the standard format for geologic map publications funded by the U.S. Geological Survey's National Cooperative Geologic Mapping Program (NCGMP).
 It is a database design for encoding content analogous to that contained in a traditional geologic map published by the USGS and by state geological surveys.
 It stipulates an ESRI database format in order to adhere to USGS policy and because this is the GIS most commonly used in the USGS, in the state geological surveys, and in the larger community.